 Research suggests that an inauthentic smile to hide unhappiness can further worsen your mood.
 I’ve also read how inauthentic happiness can lead to mental health issues and is especially prevalent with airline attendants.
 This isn’t just the service sector though, inside the office, we all have to put on an act and nod our heads and pretend what we’re doing isn’t bullshit.
 Living so much of life inauthentically will be a deathbed regret whoever you are.
 For many, it’s hard to opt-out of this charade because of bills and family responsibilities.
 If you’re fortunate and have an escape route, then there’s no excuse not to use it.

 To date, I can’t think of too many things where I’d have chosen differently given the chance.
 So on that basis, I don’t have deathbed test regrets.
-But that changes dramatically if I continue this same path and don’t get out.
-Our prehistoric genes like routine and the familiar as this kept us from danger.
-But we need to take risks to live out our dreams.
+But that changes dramatically if I continue the same safe path and don’t get out.
+Our prehistoric genes like routine as this kept us from danger but the safe path will inevitably end in regret.

 Regrets of the dying: